optimaize/anythingworks/README.md

-soapworks
+anythingworks (formerly soapworks)
 =========

-Java Library to Bootstrap SOAP / WSDL Development.
+Java Library to Bootstrap Web service client/server development.

+It supports both RESTful web services (JAX-RS) and SOAP / WSDL web services (JAX-WS).

+Within this project classes specific for one technology are prefixed with either "Rest" or "Soap".

+Other technologies, like JSON-RPC, could be added.
+Hence the name "anything works".

 ## The modules

 ### client

-This is the dependency to develop a SOAP client.
+This is the dependency to develop a web service client.

     <dependency>
         <groupId>com.optimaize.soapworks.client</groupId>